Prescription Drug Rehab Center in Texas

 Opioids attach to brain receptors, blocking pain and creating a sense of relaxation.
 They can also slow breathing and heart rate.
 Stimulants increase dopamine, improve focus and energy, and raise heart rate and blood pressure.
 Sedatives enhance calming chemicals, reducing anxiety but causing drowsiness and slowed reflexes.

 Long-term use can change how the brain functions.
-The body may adjust, leading to the need for higher doses to achieve the same effect.
+The body may adjust, necessitating higher doses to achieve the same effect.
 This can lead to dependence or withdrawal when stopping use.

 The body also processes these drugs through the liver and kidneys.
 Misuse can strain these organs, leading to health issues.
 When used correctly, prescription drugs help manage conditions.
 Always follow medical guidance for safe and effective treatment.